 Yoshimura: "I strongly feel that creating a space cannot be done by one person alone.
 No matter how talented a designer is, it won't come to fruition without the craftsmen who can bring it to life.
 And of course, it can't begin without customers.
 That's why I continue doing this job, because I love the sense of accomplishment that comes from creating something together.

-When a long-term project is over, we sometimes create a photo album as a gift for the client.
-It includes concept design sketches that we have never shown before, inspections at the factory, and photos we have taken up until now.
-I really love the moment when we can share the good work we have made together."
+When a long-term project is completed, we sometimes create a photo album as a gift for the client.
+It includes concept design sketches that we haven't shown them before, photos of the factory inspections, and pictures we've taken over time.
+I really love those moments when we can share the fact that we all created something great together."

 Yoshimura, who has always placed great importance on building connections with people, had this to say about his vision for the future: